Shuttlerock/rack-cloudflare-jwt/README.md

 `Rack::CloudflareJwt::Auth` accepts configuration options.
 All options are passed in a single Ruby `Hash<String, String>`.
 E.g. `{ '/admin' => 'aud-1', '/manager' => 'aud-2' }`.

 * `Hash` key : `String` : A path string representing paths that should be checked for the presence of a valid JWT token.
 Includes sub-paths as of specified path as well (e.g. `/docs` includes `/docs/some/thing.html` also).
 Each path should start with a `/`.
-If a path not matches the current request path this entire middleware is skipped and no authentication or verification of tokens takes place.
+If a path doesn't matches the current request path this entire middleware is skipped and no authentication or verification of tokens takes place.

 * `Hash` value : `String` : A Application Audience (AUD) Tag.